 What's Actually in a Litre of Diesel

-Brent crude just jumped 10%.
-Your fuel bill won't.
-The anatomy of a diesel price, why wars move it less than you'd think, and why the Chancellor is a bigger threat than Iran.
+Brent crude hit $119.50, then crashed to $88, then bounced to $90, all in 48 hours.
+Your fuel bill moved 5p.
+The anatomy of a diesel price, why wars move it less than you'd think, and why the Chancellor is still a bigger threat than Iran.

 Here’s the short answer: less than you think.

-Brent crude is currently around $82 a barrel.
+Brent crude has swung from $73 to $120 to $90 in the space of ten days.
+The pump price has gone from about 138p to 153p.
+Crude moved 45% intraday.
+Diesel at the pump moved about 11%.
 The last time the UK saw record diesel prices, £1.99 a litre at motorway services in June 2022, Brent was averaging $123.
-That’s 50% higher than today.
-The pump price was 40% higher.
+That’s 37% higher than today’s ~$90.
+The pump price was 30% higher.
 Those two percentages don’t match, and the reason they don’t match is the entire point of this post.

 Most people’s mental model of fuel pricing is simple: oil goes up, diesel goes up, proportionally, immediately.
 All three of those assumptions are wrong.
 The relationship isn’t proportional.
 It isn’t immediate.
 And crude oil isn’t even the largest component of what you pay at the pump.